ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationEntry.md

 export message_button_initial: The text to print in the 'initials' section of a coressponding TextMessengerEntryItemButton.

+export conversation_appslate_anchor_path: Path to the node that ConversationAppSlates should be parented to.

+conversation_appslate_anchor: The node that ConversationAppSlates should be parented to.
+A specific node is used for ConversationAppSlates (as opposed to the normal ActiveAppSlateControl in PhoneControl) to make it easier to parent things quickly from within the ConversationEntry.

 export conversation_resource: Resource file of the ConversationJSONData this conversation uses.
 This is where the final JSONDatas are set; other Nodes (like the ConversationAppSlate) get the JSONData from here.

 convo_slate_scene: Resource path for the ConversationAppSlate